browserengineering/book/book/chrome.md

         self.children = []
 ```

-However, a `TextLayout` object needs to refer not just to a single
+However, a `TextLayout` object needs to refer not just to a single HTML `Text`
-text node but also to a specific word in that text node.
-After all, a
+node but also to a specific word in that node.
+After all, a single `Text` node
-single text node might be split over multiple lines, and so might need
+might be split over multiple lines, and so might need multiple `TextLayout`
-multiple `TextLayout` objects:
+objects:

 ``` {.python}
 class TextLayout: